Salicylate Allergy And Frontal Fibrosing Alopecia: A Case Report With Stabilization Of The Complaints After Allergen Avoidance

 TLDR Avoiding salicylates improved skin issues and stabilized hair loss in a woman with frontal fibrosing alopecia.

-A 34-year-old woman with frontal fibrosing alopecia (FFA) experienced facial reactions to SPF-containing products, which were linked to salicylate allergy through patch testing.
-Positive reactions were found for benzyl salicylate, ethylhexyl salicylate, and homosalate.
-After avoiding these allergens, her skin complaints improved, and the FFA stabilized, though hair loss was irreversible.
-This case suggests a potential link between salicylate sensitization and FFA, warranting further investigation.
+A 34-year-old woman with frontal fibrosing alopecia (FFA) experienced facial reactions to SPF-containing products, which coincided with the onset of her FFA.
+Patch tests revealed allergies to several salicylates, including benzyl salicylate, ethylhexyl salicylate, and homosalate, which were present in her skincare products.
+After avoiding these allergens, her skin complaints resolved, and her FFA stabilized, although the hair loss was irreversible.
+This case suggests a potential link between salicylate sensitization and FFA, warranting further investigation into the relationship between sunscreen use and FFA.